niplav/site/thoughts_on_politics_especially_economics.md

 ### Futarchy

-Spectrum from "Politicians sometimes look at prediction markets" to "“What do you mean by politicians?
-We quadratically vote our values, then the markets optimize for us.”"/Raikoth
+Spectrum from "Politicians sometimes look at prediction markets" to “What do you mean by "politicians"?
+We quadratically vote our values, then the markets optimize for us.”/Raikoth

 #### Problems With Futarchy